US stocks fall broadly ahead of key Fed decision on rates - NewsBreak

 Stocks fell broadly in afternoon trading on Wall Street Tuesday ahead of a key decision on interest rates by the Federal Reserve.

-U.S. crude oil prices fell 1% and weighed down energy stocks.
-Hess fell 1.2%.
+U.S. crude oil prices fell 1.5% and weighed down energy stocks.
+Exxon Mobil fell 0.7%.

-The yield on the 2-year Treasury, which tends to follow expectations for Fed action, remained at 3.95% from late Monday and is hovering around its highest levels since 2007.
+The yield on the 2-year Treasury, which tends to follow expectations for Fed action, rose to 3.96% from 3.95% from late Monday and is hovering around its highest levels since 2007.

 Stocks have been slumping and Treasury yields rising as the Fed raises the cost of borrowing money in hopes of slowing down the hottest inflation in four decades.
 The central bank's aggressive rate hikes have been making markets jittery, especially as Fed officials assert their determination to keep raising rates until they are sure inflation is coming under control.